 It’s amazing how far the real estate industry has come in even 5 short years.
 Back in 2006, you’d be lucky to find a handful of personal agent websites out there and almost none of them had any form of online home search available.
 Now, if you’re not blogging, tweeting and social networking, you’re already considered behind the curve.
 It’s almost like years spent in the proverbial tech dark ages prompted a surge of catching up that has transformed the way agents do business.
 Now, the latest bit of real estate technology just coming onto the stage are QR codes.
 The big question is – will this be a fad or are QR codes in real estate the next “big thing”?

-Two years ago I was talking to some other agents about how I felt GPS integration of listing data was going to be the next “big thing” in real estate.
+Two years ago I was talking to some other agents about how I felt GPS integration of listing data was going to be the next “big thing” in real estate and how greatly it’d help in conveyancing vancouver properties.
 While integration of real estate and hand-held GPS units hasn’t really moved forward, we now have smartphone apps that enable map-based home searching and cross-reference with your current location.
 Lately I have been working with QR codes and how they can be used with real estate.
 I feel they have some promise to make things easier for buyers searching for information on homes but they come with certain limitations.